Orvieto Cathedral: The façade

-Above this decoration are glittering mosaics created between 1350 and 1390 after designs by artist Cesare Nebbia.
-These original pieces have been replaced and redesigned in the centuries since, particularly in 1484, 1713 and 1842.
+The original mosaics on the façade were created between 1350 and 1390 by Piero di Puccio and other mosaicists.
+Many of these originals were replaced in 1484, 1713 and 1842; often leading to their destruction.
+And what is now present were designed in the 16th-century by Cesare Nebbia and in the 18th-century by Giuseppe Ottaviani.
 Most of these mosaic represent major scenes from the life of the Virgin Mary, from the "Nativity of Mary" in the lower right gable to the "Coronation of the Virgin Mary" in the topmost gable.
-One of these glassmakers is recorded as Fra Giovanni Leonardelli.
+One of these mosaicists is recorded as Fra Giovanni Leonardelli.